eZmaxinc/eZmax-SDK-csharp/docs/ObjectCorsApi.md

 <a id="corsdeleteobjectv1"></a>
 # **CorsDeleteObjectV1**
-> CommonResponse CorsDeleteObjectV1 (int pkiCorsID)
+> CorsDeleteObjectV1Response CorsDeleteObjectV1 (int pkiCorsID)

 Delete an existing Cors